What size is right?

-- Tips for using woom’s bike finder
+- Tips for using the woom bike finder

 - Skipping a size

-Tips for using woom’s bike finder
+Tips for using the woom bike finder

-- Small: less than 45th percentile
+- Small: Less than 45th percentile

 - Average: 45th-75th percentile

-- Tall: 75th+ percentile
+- Tall: 75th percentile

-woom’s inseam chart & tips for measuring
+The woom inseam chart & tips for measuring

 Here’s how to measure your child’s inseam as accurately as possible:

-- Have your child stand up straight against a wall wearing the shoes and pants likely to be worn while riding a bike.
+- Have your child stand up straight against a wall wearing the shoes and pants likely to be worn while riding a bike

-- Mark the edge of the book’s spine on the wall in pencil.
+- Mark the edge of the book’s spine on the wall in pencil

-The most common question about bike size that the woom customer service team receives is about the right size for a child’s first pedal bike: a woom 2 or a woom 3?
+If your child might fit two sizes, do you go bigger or smaller?
+The most common question our customer experience team receives is about the right size for a child’s first pedal bike: A woom 2 or a woom 3?

 Pros & Cons:

-If a Rider is truly on the cusp of needing that larger size, however, the upsides are that the child will have a better position for efficient pedaling and will be able to use the bike longer before moving up to the next size.
+If a Rider is truly on the cusp of needing a larger size, there are a few upsides: The child will have a better position for efficient pedaling and will be able to use the bike longer before moving up to the next size.